HAROLD JOHN FALCONBRIDGE 1893–1916

 Baptised 4th February 1894 at the Wesleyan Methodist Church, Radcliffe on Trent.
 Home address given as Bolton Cottage.

 Killed in action, 23rd May 1916, age 22

 Buried at Berles-Au-Bons Churchyard Extension, plot D11, France

-Remembered on St Andrews Church War Memorial, Nottingham.
-Not remembered on Radcliffe on Trent War Memorial.
+Commemorated on St Andrews Church War Memorial, Nottingham.
+Not Commemorated on Radcliffe on Trent War Memorial.

 Radcliffe on Trent School Register

 Admitted to Radcliffe on Trent village school 18 April 1898, admission number 1411

 Age seven living with father Charles 41, railway canvasser born in Retford, Notts, mother Mary, 41, born in Tuxford and brother Charles E, 15, who was born in Retford.
 They lived on Bingham Road, Radcliffe on Trent.

 Age 17 living with father Charles, a railway canvasser, mother Mary, and brother Charles E, an electrical engineer working at home.
 They lived at 112 Mansfield Road, Nottingham in a house with 7 rooms.
 He was employed as a lithographic artist apprentice.

 Service Number: R/4721